Abdul-moiz123/Software-Testing-Simulation/README.md

 2 to 10
 ```

-because the calculation engine currently contains the required statistical constants for these subgroup sizes.
+because the calculation engine currently contains the required statistical constants for those subgroup sizes.

 ---

-### Equal Sample Sizes
+### p Chart

-The current p-chart implementation assumes the same sample size for every sample.
+The current p-chart implementation assumes an equal sample size for all samples.

-More advanced implementations can calculate varying control limits when sample sizes differ.
+More advanced p charts can support different sample sizes and therefore changing control limits.

 ---

-### Basic Control-Chart Detection
+### Control-Chart Detection

-The current implementation primarily checks whether individual observations fall outside the calculated control limits.
+The current application primarily checks whether individual plotted points fall outside the calculated control limits.

-A complete industrial Statistical Process Control system may additionally use rules for:
+Advanced Statistical Process Control systems may additionally check:

+* trends,
 * long runs,
-* trends,
+* zones,
 * cycles,
-* zones,
 * consecutive points,
-* other non-random patterns.
+* Nelson rules,
+* Western Electric rules.

 ---

 ### Educational Use

-This application should not be treated as a replacement for a validated industrial Quality Management System or professional statistical package.

-Its primary purpose is:
+This application is designed for:

 ```text
 Learning